NikKowPHP/social-brain/chapters/chapter-16.md

 David let her get halfway through her presentation before he struck.
 "Maria, this is all very compelling," he said, his voice smooth and concerned.
 "But I'm looking at the initial server costs, and frankly, they seem reckless.
 We can't be burning money like this in the current climate."

 The old Maria would have defended her data.
 For a terrifying second, the old Maria was all she could hear—a furious voice in her head screaming *He's twisting the facts!* She felt the familiar heat rise in her neck, the tell-tale sign of a hijack.
 Her hands gripped the podium. *Breathe*, she commanded herself, forcing a long, slow exhale no one could see.
 The voice quieted.
-The new Maria used the **Shield Protocol (C12)**.
+The new Maria applied the principles of containment she learned for navigating bad-faith actors (Chapter 12).
 Her goal was not to win, but to contain.
 "That's an important flag, David.
 To make sure I understand, what is the specific data point that makes you feel it's reckless?" she asked calmly, forcing him to move from vague assertion to specific data.

 As David fumbled, Maria turned her attention to the executives.
-She used the **Empathy Loop (C7)**, not on her attacker, but on the real audience.
+She applied the principle of connection (Chapter 7), not on her attacker, but on the real audience.
 "It sounds like the core concern here, given what David's raised, is that we're moving too fast and exposing the company to a major stability risk.
 Is that a fair summary of what you're worried about?"

 The CEO nodded.
 Maria had just shown she understood their fear.
-Now, she used **Calibrated Vulnerability (C8)**.
+Now, she created a bridge of trust by admitting a shared risk.
 "That's a valid concern.
 The timeline is ambitious, and there are risks," she admitted.
 "We'd be lying if we said this was easy.
 But our team has built a system to mitigate those risks, and Jane can speak to that."
 She handed the baton to her once-skeptical Sentinel, who calmly and confidently laid out their contingency plans.

 The outcome was not the clean win they had hoped for.
 David's campaign had created enough doubt.
 The CEO announced the budget for Phase 2 would be cut by 20% "out of an abundance of caution."